Efficient Admin (aka Michelle) has been hiking for eight years on the wonderful mountain trails of North Carolina and South Carolina.

 The Low Boardwalk (1.1 miles).
 This boardwalk is much different from the Elevated Boardwalk.
 This Low Boardwalk passes through a swampy area dominated by bald cypress and water tupelo.
 You will see cone-shaped cypress “knees” that protrude from the forest floor which adds a mystical quality (see photos).
 The knees, which are part of the tree’s root system, are thought to help aerate the roots and anchor the cypress in the floodplain’s wet soil.

 Bluff Trail (1.7 miles).
-This trail is an upland trail that forms a large half circle north of the Visitor Center.
+This trail is an upland trail that forms a large half-circle north of the Visitor Center.
 A spur provides access from the after-hours parking lot to the Visitor Center and the Boardwalks.
 The Bluff Trail passes through a young forest of loblolly pines and mixed hardwoods.

 Weston Lake Loop Trail (4.4 miles).
 This loop goes through an old-growth forest as it skirts the edge of Weston Lake, and runs alongside a cypress-tupelo slough, and follows the northern park of Cedar Creek before connecting to the Low Boardwalk.
 Cedar Creek is the largest channel in the floodplain and wildlife is often spotted along its banks.
-Here you can most likely see river otters and beaver swimming in the waters.
+Here you can most likely see river otters and beavers swimming in the waters.

 Oakridge Trail (6.6 miles).
 Passes through a rich stretch of old-growth forest.
 This is a moderate 3 to 4 hour hike.
 The trail crosses a number of small creeks that carry floodwaters into and out of the park’s floodplain as the level of the Congaree River rises and falls.

 River Trail (10 miles).
 Leads to the Congaree River, which is the lifeblood of the park’s great natural diversity.
 Approximately ten times a year, floodwaters from the river cover nearly 80% of the park.
 When the river is low, much of the sandbar is apparent.
-Much of the forest along the river was logged prior to the park’s establishment and vegetation here is notably denser than that of other trails.
+Much of the forest along the river was logged prior to the park’s establishment and the vegetation here is notably denser than that of other trails.

 Kingsnake Trail (11.7 miles).
 This trail goes through a more remote area of the park and offers excellent bird watching.
 Hikers may spot deer, raccoons, opossums, and bobcat tracks.
 About midway, the trail passes a large cypress-tupelo slough.
 Giant cherrybark oak trees stand near the trail.